Sunday, August 28, 2011

 A close up of the bookshelves.

-On top I have 3 canvas bins from the Target dollar spot (But they were $2.50, so why were they in the dollar spot?
-I don't think that quite makes sense but they were still a good deal.)
+On top, I have 3 canvas bins from the Target dollar spot.
 One is for math manipulatives, 1 for games and flashcards, and 1 yet to be filled.
 I also found a file folder box at Target that holds file folders for each kid's school subjects.
 Throughout the year, I'll file worksheets, random papers, field trip info, and weekly log sheets to be used to compile year-end portfolios.
 The 2 magazine holders, painted to match our color scheme, hold mom stuff like catalogs.

 The next shelf holds magazine holders.
 I bought several sets at Ikea for super cheap and then painted them to match our room's decor.
 The left side starts with Soprano's nature study binder (for completed pages) and MFW binder.
-Her current items (Math, Reading, L/A) are in the first pink mag holder.
+Her current items (math, reading, language arts) are in the first pink magazine holder.
 Her current MFW geography game, flag sticker book, and eventually passport are in the 2nd.
-Extra lightunits, reader, and math workbook are in the next 2 holders.
+Extra Lightunits, reader, and math workbook are in the next 2 holders.

 The other side is similar but holds Tenor's things in reverse order.
 These will be our sort of version of a workbox.
 They'll just pull their magazine holder of current stuff and reference their weekly log to see what needs to be completed each day.
 (That's the plan anyway.
 We'll see how it works in real life!)